cns-iu/hra-vccf-ftu-supporting-information/README.md

 ### Data

 - Table 1: Supplemental file of vascular pathways.
-This data contains information about the 22 FTUs, vessels linked and the heart through steps that provide information about the inflow and outflow from the heart to the FTU and back to the heart.
+This data contains information about the 22 FTUs linked to the heart through vessels.

 ### Code